 Can my friends and family send me mail during my stay in Ghana?

 Yes.
-You can receive letters but please note that it may take anywhere from a few weeks to a month for a letter or package to arrive.
+You can receive letters but please note that it may take time, few weeks or a month for a letter or package to arrive.
 The address is: P.O.
-Box ok207, Kasoa, Central Region, Ghana.
+Box OH 207, Kasoa, Central Region, Ghana.
 We instead recommend communicating by email.

 I cannot make a trip to Ghana now.
 How can I still help?

 We understand that not everyone can spend the time or money to physically volunteer.
-We welcome “virtual volunteers” in many forms.
-Please check out our virtual volunteer page for more information.
+We welcome ?virtual volunteers? in many forms.
+By donating to the hope , supporting a child school fees etc..